diekhans/uniprotFeatMap/README.md

 These alignments of srcTrans, annotated by `uniprotProteinTranscriptMap`, to targetTrans in the target genomes, along with alignments of the target mRNAs to the target genome are required.
-These two alignments are given as additional input to `uniprotMapAnnots`, to project UniProt features through to the target transcripts on the target genome.
+These two alignments are given as additional input to `uniprotAnnotsMap`, to project UniProt features through to the target transcripts on the target genome.